loading...

 Zion is a backpacker’s paradise.
 With dozens of backpacking sites and multiple camping areas, there are plenty of options for those travelers looking to form a deeper connection with Zion’s wilderness.

-Before you start packing your camping gear, there are a few things to note.
+But before you start packing your camping gear, there are a few things to note.

 First, all backpackers must have a valid wilderness permit and must stay overnight in their designated wilderness backpacking area.

-Secondly, reservations for backpacking sites can be made either online or in person on a first-come-first-served basis.
+Secondly, reservations for backpacking sites can be made either online or in person on a first-come, first-served basis.

 Half of the sites will be made available for online booking, while the other half will be available for in-person inquiries only.